10 Signs That Indicate That Your Partner Is a Pathological Liar

 While it might seem that someone who constantly lies by making themself the “hero” has an overly inflated ego and a genuine need to be the center of attention, the opposite is likely true.

-These individuals are, in many cases, suffering from a lack of self-esteem and lowered confidence.
+In many cases, these individuals suffer from a lack of self-esteem and lowered confidence.
 Problems arising in their background that had no solutions caused them to develop stories relating to those issues only with their positive outcome.

 2. They victimize themselves in every situation